thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 - A high risk for lost changes that vanish entirely,
 - Or worse finding out the differences are so big we are unable to integrate the changes and we have to throw away days or weeks of work and start over again.

-This is precisely why Continuous Integration was introduced.
-To avoid the cost of integrating changes grown in isolation.
-To avoid Merge Debt.
-We do not want to delay the pain of merging.
 The longer we wait, the more likely the pain will get worse rather than better.
 It is better to take the pain of a merge now so we know where we stand.

 > If it hurts, do it more often.
 Bring the pain forward.
 >
 > -- [Dave Farley](https://twitter.com/davefarley77), Continuous Delivery: Reliable Software Releases Through Build, Test and Deployment Automation

+This is precisely why Continuous Integration was introduced.
+When we merge our code more frequently to mainline, the pain of integrating new changes happens at the beginning instead of at the end of our work.
+We can now find issues faster.
+Fixing those issues is easier and happens at the earliest possible moment, saving us a lot of pain and time, and avoiding Merge Debt.
+The pain of merging is now not delayed.

 Apart from Merge Debt, there are other non-negligible costs introduced by feature branching.
 Automated tests need to be executed on the branch and re-executed on mainline after integrating the branch.
 Branches introduce inventory and inventory is money.
 Branches introduce higher risks due to deferred feedback and bigger changesets.
 The longer we defer, the greater the risk that something unexpected, unusual and usually bad will happen.